someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 ### Before we get down to the juicy details, let us start with a little appetizer:

 In Chapter II, I stated:
-> Also, as I had been saying up to that point (and as can be seen in the screenshot, as well) — the mute took place ~68 minutes after the ralnon, so it is more than likely that he had not seen it and/or the begging that preceded it, but I will get back to that later.
+> Also, as I had been saying up to that point (and as can be seen in the screenshot) — the mute took place ~68 minutes after the ralnon, so it’s more than likely that he had not seen it and/or the begging that preceded it, but as I previously mentioned, we’ll revisit that point later.

 When I [confronted TekDek about this, roughly a week after the mute](https://i.imgur.com/BkD193j.png), he claimed that he was AFK and that once he returned, he scrolled up and saw the fake rainon.
 I replied that there was a ~70 minutes gap between the rainon and the mute, and the chat was rather active, so I suspected that he wasn't able to scroll that far back and still find context.
 Yet, he insisted that he did just that — scrolled up to the fake rain.
 He never mentioned that Loyalty had posted my screenshot, and I believe that he never bothered clicking on it.